saltydk/docusaurus/saltbox/docs/saltbox/basics/accessing_apps.md

 # Accessing Saltbox Apps

-_Note 1: After the initial setup, it will take a a while for the SSL certificates to propagate.
-A side effect of this will be that certain domains were redirect to other apps (e.g. sonarr.yourdomain.com -> nzbget.yourdomain.com).
-Just give it a bit of time and this will correct itself._
+_Note 1: After the initial setup, it may take a little while for the SSL certificates to propagate._

 _Note 2: If pages don't load at all, make sure you've set up your [domain](/reference/domain) properly and also checkout the [FAQ](/faq/System)._